nothingmn/AGENT.Contrib/README.md

 Agent.Contrib
 =============

-A set of useful class libraries which should help folks create amazing Faces and Apps for the AGENT SmartWatch.
+A set of useful class libraries which should help folks create amazing Faces and Apps for AGENT SmartWatch.